theamritanair/event-ticketing-system/README.md

 4. There is no user authentication, actions are restricted based on the role of the user.
 5. A new user is created as a regular user.
 The user can be promoted to an admin by updating the user role in the database.
 6. A user can book max 5 tickets at a time.
+7. There is only one admin user in the system.
+The admin user is created by default when the application is started.

 ### Wishlist